nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Stores a `UserPref` object that represents the user's preferences

-* Stores the data in Tâche
+* Stores the data in Tache

 * Exposes an `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed'